adeboissiere/FUSION-human-action-recognition/README.md

 Train model
 -----------
 After the necessary h5 have been generated, it is time to test our FUSION model.
 To do so, use the `make train` command with the different hyperparameters.
-Below is an example of how to use the command.
+Below is an example of how to use the command, assuming the Project Organization is kept.
 For the commands used to obtain the results from the paper, check *paper_cmds.txt* in the root folder.

+**Note** that a folder with a unique name will be created.

     make train \